hexagoncircle/ryan-mulligan-dev/src/blog/50-50-overflow.md

 }

 .scroll-container {
-  position: relative;
+  contain: size;
   overflow-y: auto;
 }

-.scroll-container > * {
-  position: absolute;
-}
 ```

-The `scroll-container` selector sets relative positioning and enables scrolling on the element.
-The child element is absolutely positioned, removing it from the normal document flow so that its dimensions no longer affect the size of its parent.
+My original take on this has been massively improved after some [feedback from Roma Komarov](https://front-end.social/@kizu/111959588855601850).
+I totally slept on the [`contain`](https://developer.mozilla.org/en-US/docs/Web/CSS/contain) property!
+After setting the `contain: size` rule, I can drop my previous iteration which had an additional nested element with absolute positioning applied.
+This simplifies both the template and styles.
+Thank you, Roma! 👏

 Now, when the sections are side by side, the height of the `fifty-fifty` container is based on the size of the non-scrolling section.

 ### Visually collapsed when stacked